OSC/ood-documentation/source/infrastructure/ood-portal-generator.rst

 - The Ruby_ language version 1.9 or newer

-Please see :ref:`software-requirements` on how to install the above requirements.
+Please see :ref:`install-software` on how to install the above requirements.

 .. toctree::
    :maxdepth: 2